rchartra/NcCut/README.md

    * To change the width of the transects being made you may enter the number of pixels into the "Width" text box.
 Select "Set" to change the width for all future transects.
 3. Right click to select the final point or select "New Chain" to begin a new chain and repeat for as many chains as you'd like
 4. When done select the "Plot" button and a popup will appear with a plot of all transects from the first chain and downloading options.
-   * If you want to continue working on your project at a later time, select all the transects and save the data to JSON format.
+   * If you want to continue working at a later time, select all the transects and save the data to JSON format.
 Refer to section below for reloading that data.

-#### Uploading a project
+#### Loading Previously Saved Chain Data
 1. Load the same dataset/image you worked on previously.
 2. Hit the tool button of the tool you used previously to enter transect mode.
-3. Instead of clicking new points, select the "Upload Project" button.
+3. Instead of clicking new points, select the "Open Data" button.
 4. Enter the file name of the transect data you saved previously from the plotting menu and select "Ok".
-5. All chains from the file will load onto the viewer and you can continue working on the project.
+5. All chains from the file will load onto the viewer and you can continue working.

 For more on these tools please refer to [usage section](https://nccut.readthedocs.io/en/latest/usage.html) of the docs.